maelvls/users-grpc/README.md

   (see [golem-post]).
 I also like using emojis (github.com/carloscuesta/gitmoji-cli) but the use of emojis is much more debatable 😁
+- `GO111MODULES=off go get github.com/maruel/pre-commit-go/cmd/...` and
+  `pcg install` (caveat: it forces the dev to have no untracked file before committing... good thing from my experience: it forces you to check in the untracked files as soon as possible).
+Pcg will run go build on every commit so that you don't have a failing commit (easier to `git bisect` 👍)

 [golem-post]: https://dev.to/erinbush/being-intentional-with-commits--59a3